jaarpa/columbus-cart/readme.md

 - [ ] Track of orders is not implemented
 - [ ] Out of stock alerts are not implemented
-- [ ] A real payment API is not consumed.
-Options are stripe.
+- [ ] A real payment API like stripe is not consumed.
 - [ ] Recomendations of products to the user.

----
+- [ ] Order cancellarion.

 ## Arquitecture (To be Updated)